jerzy-jarczynski/eloquent-javascript/README.md

 Programs can be written in many different ways, from completely unreadable to similar to natural language.
 The last form looks like a sentence: *log the sum of the range of numbers from 1 to 10*

+## JavaScript

+The language was invented in 1995 as a technology enabling adding programs to webpagesa in the **Netscape Navigator** web browser.
+Then it was implemented in other web browsers.

+There is no connections between JavaScript and Java.
+The name similarity is a marketing action.

+After the implementation in web browsers other than **Netscape Navigator** the JavaScript standard was created and called **ECMAScript** (the name is coming from the Ecma International organisation).
+JavaScript and ECMAScript names are interchangeable.

+JavaScript is not limited to web browsers usage.
+It is implemented as a script language of such databases as **MongoDB** or **CouchDB**. **Node.js** is an example of desktops and servers programming platform.